-When you have a molar pregnancy, you need treatment right away to remove all of the growth from your uterus.
-The growth is removed with a procedure called vacuum aspiration.
+When you have a molar pregnancy, you need treatment to remove all of the abnormal tissue from your uterus.
+The tissue is removed with a procedure called vacuum aspiration.

 If you don't want a future pregnancy, you may decide to have your uterus removed (hysterectomy) instead of having a vacuum aspiration to treat your molar pregnancy.

 After treatment, you will have regular blood tests to check for gestational trophoblastic neoplasia.
 This is a form of cancer that can sometimes develop from the abnormal molar tissue.
 These blood tests may be done over the next 6 to 12 months.
 If you still have your uterus, you will need to use birth control during this time so you don't get pregnant.
 It's very important to see your doctor for all follow-up visits.